monadosquito/runner/README.md

 1. Navigate through the menus using the [menu actions key bindings](#table-3).
+2. Select the `Track Select` menu item.
+3. Select one of the listed tracks.
+4. Return to the `Main` menu.
-2. Select the `Start` item of the `Main` menu.
+5. Select the `Start` menu item.
-3. Control the character using the [default character action key bindings](#table-4) or [custom ones](#custom-character-key-bindings) to avoid [obstacles](#table-5) and acquire a higher score.
+6. Control the character using the [default character action key bindings](#table-4) or [custom ones](#custom-character-key-bindings) to avoid [obstacles](#table-5) and acquire a higher score.